symblai/symbl-adapter-for-chime-demo/demos/browser/README.md

 ## Browser Meeting

-This demo shows how to use the Amazon Chime SDK to build meeting applications for browsers.
+This demo allows you to use the Symbl Adapter for Chime SDK

 ### Prerequisites